ksandom/installUltraleap/README.md

 ## Make the service start

+1. Run `git clone git@github.com:ksandom/installUltraMotion.git` or `git clone https://github.com/ksandom/installUltraMotion.git` to get the systemd unit file.
+1. Run `cd installUltraMotion` to get into the repo directory.
+1. Run `sudo ./scripts/setupSystemd` to set it up so that it will start at boot.
+1. Run `sudo systemctl start leapd` to start it now.
+1. \[optional\] Run `sudo journalctl -fu leapd` to see logs.

 ## Testing it

 Running `LeapControlPanel` is more or less broken on anything I try.
 This is explained well in the README.